Adravilag/MasterSVG/README.md

-# Icon Manager for VS Code
+# IconWrap for VS Code

 > **The complete SVG icon workflow without leaving your editor**